Zicky78/jsClassSmith/035-chatgpt/README.md

 Midjourney also just does not know what a lava lamp is.
 It's idea of a lava lamp is an slightly rounded Erlenmeyer flask filled with rainbow fire.
 Admittedly that's pretty cool, but it's **not** a lava lamp.

+### Video Thoughts

+Chuong: I agree, I think getting into tech is better right now than ever, because I think AI is going to significantly shorten the learning process and allow people to create what they want quicker

+Michael: I also hope we dont get full sentience.
+HE talked about the decision making process becoming more important, and I think its notable to point out that I've had far better results using AI when I know what I want and what I'm looking for, because I've already made those decisions, and I just want the details filled in.

+Anne-Marie: CatGPT is elite.
+She mentioned needing a diversity of perspectives, and I believe AI will be just another one of those perspectives, but one with a potentially far broader amount of data to form that perspective.

+Naomi: It has been crazy just how common it is to hear people talking about AI outside of tech, and I think that's an indicator of how widespread it's impact will be.
+AI legal policy is definitely going to be an interesting development

+Lasith: I agree AI currently can't be trusted to be reliable at the moment, but it's definitely in it's infancy and going to improve.
+I also agree that companies are going to be creating their own private models to use with their own internal sensitive data.
+There have already been some data leaks in that regard.

+Sanah: AI won't be able to replace education, but many educational institutions are going to be disrupted by AI, and some are beginning to adopt and implement AI into their teachings.
+Khan Academy for instance now has an integrated AI tutor / assistant.

+David: It's definitely a tool to use, rather than a replacement, and it's important to guide the AI in the direction you want rather than have everything done automatically